How To Gauge Your Ears - The Ultimate Guide To Ear Stretching

 Ear stretching, to put it as simply as possible, means gradually expanding the hole created by an earlobe piercing.

 The lobe can eventually be stretched well beyond its initial size.
-While an earlobe piercing is a pinhole just large enough to fit the ear jewelry, a stretched ear piercing can be big enough to easily fit a finger.
+While an earlobe piercing is just a pinhole, big enough to fit the ear jewelry, a stretched ear piercing can be large enough to easily fit a finger through it.

 Those who practice ear gauging generally only stretch an ear that has already been pierced and healed completely.